tmain03/CSProjects/README.md

 # CSprojects

-This repo contains projects such as a Scheme Interpreter built from Python.
+This repo contains projects that I've worked on over the last few years.

+Currently, this repo contains:

+Scheme Interpreter

+Snake

+2048

-I will update this page with more information about the various projects, relevant topics of CS, and others later.
+Each folder contains a README with more information about the projects and my contributions.